 You will need to know some basic crochet stitches such as a slip stitch, chain, single crochet and double crochet.
 YouTube and the internet you can help you figure this out.

-The pattern I used is found here.
+The pattern I used to make each crochet produce bag is found here.
 I modified this pattern by changing the body, in step 2 by repeating this for four more rounds.
 I also cut out step 6.
 So for my bags I did CH 1, DC 1, for four rows and then CH 2, DC 1 for 5 rows and then ended with one row of CH 1, DC 1.

 When you have finished the pattern use the yarn threader to weave in the ends.